-Welcome to the holiday edition of the Beyond Plastics Book Club!
+Welcome to the Beyond Plastics Book Club!
 We invite you to browse the books recommended by our staff below to see if anything piques your interest.
 We’ve topped the list with a number of wonderful books for kids in case you have any young ones in your life.

 BOOKS FOR KIDS